AndreMIsidoro/tools/README.md

 	gobuster : Used to find URIs (directories and files) in web sites, etc. wappalyzer : Used to find the technolagies used to build a webserver

+## Web Proxies
+    OWAS-ZAP : open source tool to primary use of web proxies is to capture and replay HTTP requests Burp Suite : paid tool (with a free version) to primary use of web proxies is to capture and replay HTTP requests

 ## Execute Exploits

 	metasploit